- One passage from a classic or contemporary work of U.S. or world literature

 One way to capitalize on the SAT’s multiple-choice format is by employing the process of elimination.
 There is no guessing penalty on the new version of the SAT, so you should always answer every question with your best guess, even if you aren’t sure that you’re correct.
 By eliminating only one answer choice that you know is not correct, you already have a 33% chance of guessing correctly.
 If you can eliminate two answer choices as definitely incorrect, your odds increase to 50%, which are pretty good odds for a question you don’t know how to answer.

 Another way to make sure that you maximize your performance is by always reading all of the answer choices.
 It is tempting, especially on a timed test such as the SAT, to answer immediately when you find an answer choice that seems correct.
 Don’t fall into this trap.

 Always read every answer choice before filling in your answer.
 Sometimes, an answer will be only partially correct in order to trick you.
 Other times, an answer choice will represent a common misunderstanding or misinterpretation.
-By reading all of the answer choices through, you might discover that your initial thinking was hasty.
+By reading through all of the answer choices, you might discover that your initial thinking was hasty.

 The Reading SAT is designed to catch you off guard and highlight the common mistakes that can come from rushing through work or not thinking your answer through completely.
 You can prepare to tackle the test with ease by guarding yourself against these five common mistakes.

 If you’re looking for more ways to improve your performance, check out these free test prep materials: